French CEFR Levels Explained: A1, A2, B1, B2 and C1

 - Summarise and critique a feature article or chapter with nuanced commentary

-Towards C2: Live and work in French, study literature and advanced nonfiction, and refine stylistic choices and cultural nuance.
+Towards C2: Live and work entirely in French, study literature and advanced nonfiction, and refine stylistic choices and cultural nuance over years of sustained immersion.

 How To Level Up Effectively